learnevent/edu_app/README.md

 An App that detects objects in Images.
 Works on Android & Web

 ### Features
-- Select Image from Gallery
+- Select image from gallery
-- Upload Image for processing
+- Upload image for processing
-- Identify objects in Image
+- Identify objects in image

 ### Installation
 After cloning this repository, migrate to ```edu_app``` folder.
 Then, follow the following steps: